monkey/monkey-docs/src/configuration/plugins.md

 Monkey architecture is defined by a small and flexible core that expose an API interface to extend the server capabilities and behavior through Plugins.
 When a plugin is enabled on Monkey, it hooks to the internals and may implement a feature that affects networking, events or the HTTP cycle.

+Plugins can exists in two modes: static or dynamic.
+Static plugins are the ones who resides inside the same _monkey_ binary program and are always loaded by default, you can see the list of built-in plugins with _$ monkey -b_.
+Dynamic plugins are the ones who need to be enabled by configuration and are loaded just on run time.

-The configuration file __conf/plugins.load__ aims to be an interface to enable or disable a Plugin.
+The configuration file __conf/plugins.load__ is the interface to load dynamic lugins.
 The file schema is headed by the __[PLUGINS]__ section and each entry represents a component to load, the key is always __Load__ and the value the absolute path to the Plugin, which is a shared library.

 ## Loading a Plugin